andreynovikov/andreynovikov.info/pelican/content/gis/sasplanet-howto.md

 ![]({attach}sasplanet-howto/07.png){: class="centered" }

 After export is finished transfer resulting file to device (it should have .mbtiles extension).
 Open file manager on device and tap the file.
 File open dialog should appear if you do this for the first time.
-Select _MapTrek data import_:
+Select _Trekarta data import_:

 ![]({attach}sasplanet-howto/08.png){: class="centered" }

-MapTrek will import the map to the internal folder (you can remove the source file after that):
+Trekarta will import the map to the internal folder (you can remove the source file after that):

 ![]({attach}sasplanet-howto/09.png){: class="centered" }

-Open MapTrek and tap _Maps_ button:
+Open Trekarta and tap _Maps_ button:

 ![]({attach}sasplanet-howto/10.png){: class="centered" }